manuelarte/gowasp/README.md

 #### 📝 Mass Assignment

-A detailed explanation of this vulnerability can be found [here](https://cheatsheetseries.owasp.org/cheatsheets/Mass_Assignment_Cheat_Sheet.html).
+A detailed explanation of this vulnerability can be found [mass assignment](https://cheatsheetseries.owasp.org/cheatsheets/Mass_Assignment_Cheat_Sheet.html).
 We are going to explote the vulnerability related to the API endpoint [/api/users/signup][signup].

 If you check the login endpoint, we see that we are returning a field called `isAdmin`.
 That field is not available in the html form.